ROOTS

 Where did fate connect them?
 A lobby of a hospital while taking a break from visiting others..

-"We met, looked at each other and simply put omitting for the sake of brevity all of the romantic flowery detiails, went happily off into the world together a few months later.
-We were barely out of our teens and excitedly ready for life's next adventure, together"
+"We met, looked at each other and simply put omitting for the sake of brevity all of the romantic flowery details, went happily off into the world together a few months later.
+We were barely out of our teens and excitedly ready for life's next adventure together.

 After working in Yoga retreat in Laurentian Mountains of Quebec for a bit came hitch hiking across Canada, a whole other story.
 These were very freewheeling days and it was not uncommon to see hippies (guess we qualified) crossing the country as folks had been doing before since the beatnik days and perhaps since the 1930’s.
 About those crazy adventures hitch hiking in Canada, as our close friends know, there are quite a few colorful entertaining episodes in that span, left out here.
 This is a business website after all .